kadiraio/kadiraio.github.io/_testimonials/3-differential.md

 person: Colin Flynn
 avatar: /images/faces/colin_flynn.jpg
 position: Partner
-quote: We use Kadira on our clients' apps to help troubleshoot slow methods and pub/sub issues.
+quote: We use Kadira on our clients' apps to help <em>troubleshoot</em> slow methods and pub/sub issues.
 ---